matthias-prangl/hsro-inf-kp.github.io/PITCHME.md

 Hinweis auf expect() liefert ok, panic bei E.

 ---

-# Memory Safety

-+++
-## Memory Safety - General

-- Rust provides memory safety without the need for a garbage collector
-- The concept of Ownership and Borrowing builds the foundation for memory management
-- No permission of null pointers, dangling pointers, or data races in safe code
-- Rust core library provides an option type, which can be used to test if a pointer has Some value or None
-- Aditional syntax to manage lifetimes, through its borrow checker for the compiler

-+++

 # Memory Management

 +++

 ## Memory Management - General

 - Rust does not use an automated garbage collection